-Complaints and Academic Appeals within the Department of Sociology simplest way to achieve a satisfactory resolution.
+Complaints and Academic Appeals within the Department of Sociology complain about (and who may not be one of the individuals identified below) is often the simplest way to achieve a satisfactory resolution.

 The University, the Social Sciences Division and the Department of Sociology all hope that provision made for students at all stages of their course of study will result in no need for complaints (about that provision) or appeals (against the outcomes of any form of assessment).